OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 SDLCs always consist of the same steps (the overall process is sequential in the Waterfall paradigm and iterative in the Agile paradigm):

-- Perform a **risk assessment** for the application and its components to identify their risk profiles.
+- Perform a **risk assessment** for the app and its components to identify their risk profiles.
 These risk profiles typically depend on the organization's risk appetite and applicable regulatory requirements.
-The risk assessment is also based on factors, including whether the application is accessible via the Internet and the kind of data the application processes and stores.
+The risk assessment is also based on factors, including whether the app is accessible via the Internet and the kind of data the app processes and stores.
 All kinds of risks must be taken into account: financial, marketing, industrial, etc. Data classification policies specify which data is sensitive and how it must be secured.
 - **Security Requirements** are determined at the beginning of a project or development cycle, when functional requirements are being gathered. **Abuse Cases** are added as use cases are created.
 Teams (including development teams) may be given security training (such as Secure Coding) if they need it.
-You can use the [OWASP MASVS](https://mas.owasp.org/MASVS/0x01-Foreword "OWASP MASVS") to determine the security requirements of mobile applications on the basis of the risk assessment phase.
+You can use the [OWASP MASVS](https://mas.owasp.org/MASVS/0x01-Foreword "OWASP MASVS") to determine the security requirements of mobile apps on the basis of the risk assessment phase.
 Iteratively reviewing requirements when features and data classes are added is common, especially with Agile projects.
 - **Threat Modeling**, which is basically the identification, enumeration, prioritization, and initial handling of threats, is a foundational artifact that must be performed as architecture development and design progress. **Security Architecture**, a Threat Model factor, can be refined (for both software and hardware aspects) after the Threat Modeling phase. **Secure Coding rules** are established and the list of **Security tools** that will be used is created.
 The strategy for **Security testing** is clarified.
 - All security requirements and design considerations should be stored in the Application Life Cycle Management (ALM) system (also known as the issue tracker) that the development/ops team uses to ensure tight integration of security requirements into the development workflow.
 The security requirements should contain relevant source code snippets so that developers can quickly reference the snippets.
 Creating a dedicated repository that's under version control and contains only these code snippets is a secure coding strategy that's more beneficial than the traditional approach (storing the guidelines in word documents or PDFs).
 - **Securely develop the software**.
 To increase code security, you must complete activities such as **Security Code Reviews**, **Static Application Security Testing**, and **Security Unit Testing**.
 Although quality analogues of these security activities exist, the same logic must be applied to security, e.g., reviewing, analyzing, and testing code for security defects (for example, missing input validation, failing to free all resources, etc.).